 But, you ask, can’t you get Vitamin D from your food?
 Is it really necessary to expose your skin to the sun’s harmful UV rays to get sufficient levels of Vitamin D?

 Well, let’s think about that for a moment.
-Vitamin D is only present in large amounts in certain kinds of seafood, and the highest sources for Vitamin D in food are anglerfish liver, cow’s blood, and fermented cod liver oil.
+Vitamin D is only present in large amounts in certain kinds of seafood, and the highest sources for Vitamin D in food are anglerfish liver, cow’s blood, and cod liver oil.
 I don’t know about you, but I haven’t been eating large amounts of anglerfish liver or cow’s blood recently.

 Next, I would like to question whether the sun’s UV rays are actually all that “harmful.”
-UVB, for example, is responsible for interacting with the cholesterol in our skin to produce Vitamin D. Sounds super beneficial to me!
-And while it’s true that excessive exposure to UVA rays can cause sunburns or premature “aging,” even those effects can be mitigated by a proper diet.
+UVB, for example, is responsible for interacting with the cholesterol in our skin to produce Vitamin D (source).
+Sounds super beneficial to me!

 Let me tell you a story.

-It’s my own story.
-I am fair-skinned, and I grew up knowing that a sunburn was just a half hour away if I didn’t use sunscreen.
-It has always been true.
 True, at least, until I changed my diet to Real Foods: only eating wild/pastured/grass-fed animals, drinking raw milk from grass-fed cows, and switching to healthier, more traditional fats.
-I even started taking daily doses of fermented cod liver oil.
+I even started taking daily doses of cod liver oil.

 Then I noticed a change.
 I’d go out in the sun, get flushed pink, and be certain that a bad burn would soon follow.
-It never did.
-Instead, the pink flush would calmly turn into a light tan.

 How can food do this?
 How can it help prevent sunburns?

-Well, remember how UVB interacts with the cholesterol and fats in your skin’s cells to help create Vitamin D?
-I’m no scientist, but this seems like a worthy hypothesis to test: If that balance of fats in your skin is off, then does it follow that the sun’s UV rays will interact differently with your skin’s cells?
+I’m no scientist, but this seems like a worthy hypothesis to test: If the balance of fats in your skin is off, then does it follow that the sun’s UV rays will interact differently with your skin’s cells?

 To Use Sunscreen Or Not To Use Sunscreen

-For myself and my family, we haven’t used sunscreen in years.
-We prevent sunburns by getting a diet rich in the proper fats and supplementing with extra fermented cod liver oil (FCLO) when we know we’re going to have prolonged sun exposure.
-(We also take extra FCLO during the winter months, when we know our sun exposure will be limited and that we need an extra good source of Vitamin D to make up for the lack of sunshine.)
-If we know we’ll be spending all day in the sun, we’re sure to wear hats.
-But that’s about it.
+We prevent sunburns by getting a diet rich in the proper fats and supplementing with extra cod liver oil when we know we’re going to have prolonged sun exposure.
+(We also take extra cod liver oil during the winter months, when we know our sun exposure will be limited and that we need an extra good source of Vitamin D to make up for the lack of sunshine.)

 What about you?
 Do you use sunscreen?
-Have you experimented with taking extra fermented cod liver oil, or having a more traditional balance of fats in your diet?
+Have you experimented with taking extra cod liver oil, or having a more traditional balance of fats in your diet?
 How’s that working out for you?

 I have noticed the same phenomenon.
 Since I started using CLO (and more recently, FCLO), and eating lots and lots of good fats, I don’t burn easily or badly at all.
 I used to get terrible burns over and over every summer.
 Now I might get a very light burn, but never enough to bother me.
 The only time I’m really careful is if I’m going to be in the sun all day without any cover.
 I’m more likely to burn then and may use some sunscreen in that case.